INTRO TO KDRAMA & SAGEUK

 Thundie’s Prattle – Another long-running, well-stocked and widely loved KDrama blog, which Thundie shares with several regular guest bloggers.
 As of January 2013, Thundie is fighting cancer.
 Stop by and wish her well.

-Electric Ground – This blog by two Korean-Americans features cultural information along with drama reviews, and a great directory, with links to fansub and download sites as well as to other drama blogs.
-Also offers a fabulously in-depth discussion of honorific levels (with drama video examples!), which will clear up a lot of questions for students of Korean.
+Electric Ground – It looks like this extensive drama blog went dormant in 2011, which is sad, because they had a great directory of links to fansub and download sites as well as to other drama blogs, rivaled only by the directory on outsideseoul (which, thankfully, still exists).
+However, the archived posts appear to have been moved to a new URL, so you can still access them along with a fabulously in-depth discussion of honorific levels (with drama video examples!), which will clear up a lot of questions for students of Korean.

 Asian Wiki and Drama Wiki (wiki-d-addicts) – are invaluable resources for looking up cast and credit information.
 I prefer Asian Wiki, as it includes cast pictures.
 WARNING: both of these sites can include spoilers in the plot synopsis (which, unfortunately, is at the top of the page), and sometimes even in the series photo, so blur your eyes and look away as you page down.
 Also, they are wikis (content comes from users), so the material is not always accurate.
 I have seen entries that had incorrect or even switched character names, or had errors in the plot description.

 Modern Korean Cinema is a great Korean film website with reviews, box office figures, and film-related news, such as festivals, upcoming releases, etc.

 HanCinema is a more commercial site, but it’s a good resource for finding particular actors or dramas (also films), and it shows titles and names in Hangul as well as romanized.
 There’s a community forum section, which I have not joined.
 If you know anything about it, please share a comment.